- Study Mode: Full time

 What will I study?

-Throughout this programme you’ll study key modules in aviation law, meteorology and instruments alongside broader subjects such as global aviation and airport operations.
+Throughout the course, you’ll study key modules in aviation law, meteorology and instruments alongside broader subjects such as global aviation and airport operations.
 You’ll take basic theoretical pilot training, while a range of practical and advanced theoretical training modules will be available through our Approved Training Organisation (ATOs).

-We look at trends in the industry to make sure your knowledge is up-to-date and regularly update our courses to reflect the most recent changes within the air transport industry and globally.
+We look at trends in the industry to make sure your knowledge is up-to-date and regularly adapt our courses to reflect the most recent changes within the air transport industry globally.

-Read Fareeha’s blog, an Air Transport with Commercial Pilot Training graduate, explaining the course breakdown.
+Read Fareeha’s blog, an Air Transport with Commercial Pilot Training graduate, explaining why she chose to combine her flight training with a degree.

 How will I be taught and assessed?